Skip to main content

 Evidence model

 Evidence is not optional documentation.
-It is structured proof linked to specific tasks:
+It is structured proof linked to specific tasks: Tasks can define what evidence is required before they can be completed.

 Approval chains